learn-co-curriculum/student-lister-react-lecture-web-040317/README.md

 ### BONUS

 If you have the list showing up, we also should make a post request each time we submit our form to create a new student.

+### LifeCycle Methods

+#### Component Mounting for the first time
+0. constructor
+1. componentWillMount
+2. render
+3. componentDidMount
+  // is this a good place to fetch data?

+#### When the component is re-rendering

+0. componentWillReceiveProps
+1. shouldComponentUpdate
+2. componentWillUpdate
+3. render
+4. componentDidUpdate